jamescarruthers/RadioMusicAltFirmware/README.md

 Trigger output using OUT

 Tips: Station pot controls multiplier from 1 to 32; Station CV control adds to this 0 to 32.
 LEDs show current multiplication in binary.

+To-do: make the Start pot adjust the maximum number of multiplications.